openstack/keystone/doc/source/advanced-topics/external-auth.rst

 ``REMOTE_USER`` environment variable.
 This user must exist in advance in the identity backend to get a token from the controller.

-To use this method, Keystone should be running on :doc:`HTTPD <../getting-started/apache-httpd>`.
+To use this method, Keystone should be running on HTTPD.

 X.509 example
 -------------